wadesalazar/open-vds/README.md

 - uuid

 #### Windows Visual Studio
+When building on Windows the Desktop C++ component for Visual Studio must be installed.
+Install Visual Studio CMake integration if OpenVDS should be compiled with the "Open a local folder" option.

 Much like on Linux its possible to generate a project in a build folder and build it using native tools.
 To generate a Visual Studio solution make a build directory in the OpenVDS folder and change current directory to the build